CNelias/IntegerIB.jl/README.md

 IB_optimize!(model)
 print_results(model)
 ```
-The output is in perfect accordance with music theory.
+The output is in perfect accordance with western music theory.
 It tells us that we can group category 1, 3 and 6 together : this corresponds to the ```tonic``` function in classical harmony.
 Category 2 and 4 have been clustered together, this is what harmony calls ```subdominant```.
 Finall category 5 and 7 are joined : this is the ```dominant``` function.

 <img src=https://user-images.githubusercontent.com/34754896/90241511-7c625300-de2b-11ea-800d-3cee1da9fdf5.PNG width = "400">